What is a barcode?

 Will all retail stores accept my barcode?

-Barcodes Saver’s codes are genuine GTINs originating with the Uniform Code Councl (now known as GS1), and will be accepted by a vast majority of retail stores within New Zealand and around the globe.
-In a few cases some larger big box retailers require direct GS1 membership in order to stock items.
-We therefore always encourage you to contact retailers you intend to stock directly and make enquires about their barcode policies before making a purchase with us.
+Barcodes Savers NZ’s codes are genuine GTINs originating with the Uniform Code Council (now known as GS1), and will be accepted by a vast majority of retail stores within New Zealand and around the globe.
+Some larger big box retailers however may require direct GS1 membership from vendors.
+We therefore encourage you to contact retailers you intend to stock directly and make enquires about their barcode policies before making a purchase with us.
+Vendor agreement documents or supplier guidelines can be obtained from most retailers upon request.

 Are your codes suitable for Amazon listings?